hringbauer/hapROH/docs/hapCon.rst

 hapCon has been incorporated into the hapROH package (since version 0.4a1).
 For example use cases, that you can adapt for your purpose, please see our `vignette notebook <https://github.com/hyl317/hapROH/blob/master/Notebooks/Vignettes/hapCon_vignette.ipynb>`_.

-The quickest way to have a test run of hapCon is to use the prepared Python script ./bam/hapCONX.py.
-It is a wrapper script for the core function of hapCon.

-To use the hapCONX.py script, you need at least three input: the pileup file for your sample, the reference panel and the metadata for the reference panel.
+To run hapCon to estimate contamination on male X chromosome, you need at least three input: the pileup file for your sample, the reference panel and the metadata for the reference panel.

 You can download the reference panel and test BAM file from https://doi.org/10.5281/zenodo.6619138.